tiqi-group/pydase/docs/dev-guide/Adding_Components.md

    });
    ```

-   In this example, whenever the button's checked state changes (`onChange` event), we invoke the `setChecked` method, which in turn emits the new state to the backend using `emit_update`.
+   In this example, whenever the button's checked state changes (`onChange` event), we invoke the `setChecked` method, which in turn emits the new state to the backend using `setAttribute`.

 ### Step 4: Add the New Component to the GenericComponent